 Attribution isn’t just for digital businesses.
 Integrating a real-world store attribution tool into your marketing stack will tell you when leads saw your marketing, when they came into your business and when they made a purchase.
 For brick and mortar businesses, this is a must.
 It’s also no longer a futuristic technology reserved for a select few; real-world store attribution tools are available.

-With these tools, you can see if your marketing efforts drive customers into your stores.
+With these tools, you can see how to drive traffic to your Shopify store, as well as your real0world store.
 You can see how long people stay in your stores, how often they visit, and demographic information about each customer.
 Maybe some marketing efforts drive people to your stores, but those people don’t make large purchases.
 You might be able to identify the marketing efforts that drive high-value customers to your stores, who make large purchases and come back for more.

 The prevalence of mobile devices among the population has made real-world store attribution possible.
 However, these devices are just one part of the multi-device ecosystem that marketers must follow to capture every lead and trace it back to the marketing source.